Yeti Crab Facts

 In addition, even within this region, it exists only in a highly specific area.
 That’s because this species only appears at the extreme depth of about 7,200 ft (2,200 m).
 It therefore spends its life in the darkness of the depths.
 Further, all known individuals live either on or near hydrothermal vents.

-Quite naturally, because of its location, researchers still know very little about parts of its life cycle.
+Quite naturally, because of its location, researchers still know very little about many parts of its life cycle.
 However, experts believe it to feed primarily as a carnivore.
 But, it remains possible that this fabulous creature may also feed directly on bacteria native to its specific habitat.